ALS-X-Ray-optics/.github/profile/README.md

 # ALS-X-Ray-optics

-Repository for codes developed by the members of the ALS PSD Optics group.
+Repository for codes developed by the members of the ALS PSD X-Ray Optics group.

+Link to the repository: <https://github.com/ALS-X-Ray-optics>

 Current members: